mwshinn/PyDDM/doc/faqs.rst

 How do I know if my model will run analytically or numerically?
 ---------------------------------------------------------------

-The function :func:`~ddm.model.Model.solve` will automatically choose the best solver for your model.
+The function :func:`~pyddm.model.Model.solve` will automatically choose the best solver for your model.
 Solvers, in order of preference, are

 1. Analytical